GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Method

 \subsection{Progressive answer generation}

-From the reasoning process presented in Section \ref{sec::structured reasoning}, we obtained three kinds of knowledge: (1) Affirmative knowledge set that contains all inner-group connection; all the potential cross-group connections that are labeled as ``yes'' by the LLM; and the connections that are built purely by the internal knowledge of LLM.
-(2) Counter-factual knowledge set that contains all the potential relations that are labeled as ``no'' by LLM.
-(3) The ground-truth connection contained in the KG.
+From the reasoning process presented in Section \ref{sec::structured reasoning}, GIVE obtained three types of knowledge: (1) Affirmative knowledge set that contains all knowledge affirmed by LLMs' parametric knowledge, including inner-group connections; the cross-group open connections, and the extrapolated connections.
+We refer to this knowledge set as $\mathcal{\Tilde{R}}^{\text{a}}(x)$.
+(2) Counterfactual knowledge set that contains all rejected potential cross-group connections, which is referred to as $\mathcal{\Tilde{R}}^{\text{c}}(x)$, (3) Ground-truth KG knowledge set $\mathcal{\Tilde{R}}^{\text{e}}(x)$.
 To prevent hallucination, we adopt a progressive manner to generate the final answer by first giving only the affirmative knowledge set.
-Then we ask the LLM to refine this answer by giving the full context of the previous step plus the counter-factual knowledge set.
-The final answer is generated by providing details of all previous context and the ground-truth knowledge contained in the original knowledge graph.
+GIVE further directs LLM to refine this answer with the full context and the counter-factual knowledge set.
+The final answer is generated by providing all previous context and the ground-truth knowledge set.
+Given generator $p_\gamma$, and the retrieved knowledge sets described above, the answer generation process by GIVE is defined as:

+where $\text{GIVE}_{\text{a}}$, $\text{GIVE}_{\text{a+c}}$, $\text{GIVE}_{\text{a+c+e}}$ corresponds to the answer generation process that uses (1) only affirmative knowledge; (2) both affirmative knowledge and counterfactual knowledge; (3) the whole set of knowledge, which contains affirmative, counterfactual, and ground truth KG knowledge.